canbenn3/PlannerBook/plan.md

   - Social, intellectual, physical, and spiritual Goal sections
   - [ ] Goals can be entered or saved.
   - [ ] Goals have progress bars
-  - [ ] Clicking on a goal brings up a modal with more details
+  - [ ] Clicking on a goal opens a dropdown with more details

 - [ ] Day calendar page: